 The change address command is used to change a sensor's address to a new address.
 All other commands support the wild card character as the target sensor address except for this command.
 All of Decagon's sensors have a default address of 0 (zero) out of the factory.
-In order to use more than one of our sensors on a bus system, you must change the addresses so that they are all unique.
+In order to use more than one of our sensors on a bus system, you must change the addresses so that each is unique.
 Supported addresses are alpha numeric (i.e. a - z, A - Z, and 0 - 9).
 Changing address while connected to a bus is not recommended.
-Here is an example output from one of our sensors (the logger command is in bold):
+Example output from one of our sensors (the logger command is in bold):

-1A0!
+1A0!0

 PARAMETER FIXED LENGTH DESCRIPTION 1A0!
-4 Chars Request from the data logger asking the sensor to change the address of sensor with address 1 to a new address of 0 (zero).
+4 Chars Request from the data logger to the sensor to change its address from 1 to a new address of 0 (zero).
 0 1 Char New Sensor Address.
-For all subsequent commands, this new address will be used for the target sensor.
+For all subsequent commands, this new address will be used by the target sensor.